 CX extreme |

-Offshore areas with high salinity industrial areas with extreme humidity and aggressive atmosphere and subtropical and tropical atmospheres |
+Offshore areas with high salinity, industrial areas with extreme humidity and aggressive atmosphere, and subtropical and tropical atmospheres |

 Industrial areas with extreme humidity and aggressive atmosphere |